aws-amplify/amplify-js/docs/media/angular_guide.md

 You can use custom styling for AWS Amplify components.
 Just import your custom *styles.css* that overrides the default styles which can be found in `/node_modules/aws-amplify-angular/theme.css`.

-## Angular 6 Compatibility
+## Angular 6 Support

-At this time the newest version of Angular (6.x) does not provide the shim for the node ```global``` built-in that previous versions provided.
-Certain Amplify dependencies rely on this shim.
-While we evaluate the best path forward to address this issue, you have a couple of options for re-creating the shim in your Angular 6 app in order to make it compatible with Amplify.
+Currently, the newest version of Angular (6.x) does not provide the shim for the  `global` object, which was provided in previous versions.
+Specific AWS Amplify dependencies rely on this shim.
+While we evaluate the best path forward to address this issue, you have a couple of options for re-creating the shim in your Angular 6 app to make it compatible with Amplify.

 1. Add the following to your polyfills.ts: ```(window as any).global = window;```.

 2. Add the following script to your index.html ```<head>``` tag:
 ```
     <script>